Estuary

 Real-time data processing refers to the ability to collect, process, and analyze data as it is generated.
 This means that data can be processed and made available for use almost instantly.
 This enables organizations to make decisions quickly and intelligently based on the most recent data available.

-Typically, real-time processing is used in situations where data must be processed and made immediately accessible, such as in financial markets, eCommerce, and online gaming.
+Typically, real-time processing is used in situations where data must be processed and made immediately accessible, such as in financial markets, eCommerce solutions, and online gaming.

 Real-time processing should not be confused with stream processing.
 While stream processing refers to the continuous processing of data streams as they are generated, real-time processing refers to the timely processing of input data.
 Most stream-processing platforms do work in real-time, but not all real-time processing is stream processing.